 1. Pre-PD element: Preparing and submitting your evidence showcase

-The Lead Examiner will review the evidence identified and submitted by you in your showcase for each GSP domain and approve if considered to appropriately map to the GSP domain for which it was submitted.
+The Lead Examiner will review the evidence prepared and submitted by you in your showcase for each GSP domain and approve it if they consider it to appropriately map to the GSP domain for which it was submitted.
 The review will only be to ensure a match.
 It will not be to determine if the evidence is sufficient or at the right level as this has already been confirmed and signed off by your workplace supervisor.
-The Lead Examiner will not look across all of the evidence to find evidence for one domain under another so please take the time to ensure that your selections for submission are clear to the Lead Examiner.
-You may wish to include an index stating which submission maps to each domain.
 Should the Lead Examiner not consider the evidence to be suitable to the domain, the showcase will not be approved.
-The Lead Examiner’s comments will be returned to you by email.
-If this is not returned by the given deadline, you will put at risk your inclusion in the IAPS schedule if you intend to select the next available opportunity to sit your IAPS.
+The Lead Examiner’s comments will be returned to you by email and you will be asked to amend the appropriate showcase submissions.
+If the amended submissions are not returned by the given deadline, you will put at risk your inclusion in the IAPS schedule if you intend to select the next available opportunity to sit your IAPS.

-You must revise only the evidence under the unmatched GSP domain to address the Lead Examiner’s comments, upload it into your showcase and resubmit your entire showcase.
+You must revise only the evidence under the unmatched GSP domain to address the Lead Examiner’s comments and resubmit it within your ‘IAPS showcase’ module.
 Guidance on how to do this will be included in the email together with the Lead Examiner’s comments.
 Do not be tempted to revise any evidence for any GSP domain that has been accepted by the Lead Examiner.
 They will review for approval only the revised evidence for the mismatched GSP domain.

 Should you change anything else, your showcase will not be accepted and you will be required to start the process again.
 The new submission will be treated as your second of three allowable takes of the IAPS.